satvik1406/HTML-Socket-Programming/README.md

 # HTML-Socket-Programming
-Generating HTML of website using Socket Programming in C Check the master branch for more.
+Generating HTML of website using Socket Programming in C.
+Check the master branch for more.